 The general recommendation for how much high-quality dry dog food to feed a German Pinscher is one to two cups per day, split between two or three meals.
 This amount is based on average weight and activity level.

 German Pinschers may be territorial when it comes to food and they may present some food and resource guarding behaviors.
-If your German Pinscher displays any resource guarding, consult with a behaviorist to determine the best way to manage the behavior.
+If your German Pinscher displays any resource guarding around their dog bowl or elevated dog feeder, consult with a behaviorist to determine the best way to manage the behavior.
 Children should never be allowed to touch or remove food from any dog while it is eating.

 German Pinschers may be able to stay home alone for a few hours each day, but they prefer to spend time with their people.
 If they cannot join you on your outing, they should be left in a dog-proofed area or a crate.
 Plenty of exercise should be provided before you leave and directly after you return to prevent negative behaviors.